Merzasphor/MWSE/docs/source/lua/type/tes3ui/element.rst

     The element's text.
 Text input can be read by accessing this property.

 **repeatKeys** (`boolean`_)
-    The setting for repeating text input when keys are held down. ``true`` by default.
+    Controls if there is repeating text input when keys are held down. ``true`` by default.

 **wrapText** (`boolean`_)
     Controls text wrapping.
 Setting this to ``true`` will also set ``layoutHeightFraction`` to ``1.0``, which is required for wrapping text to adjust to its container size.